 A key feature of SWPBS is the explicit teaching of expectations.
 Doing so, supports our students to know what it is that will make them successful learners, and to to be able to develop positive social relationships with peers and adults.
 Being clear on expectations, and re-teaching skills throughout the year, supports them to feel clam, safe and comfortable in knowing what they need to do next, as well as supporting their everyday independence.

 At Hamlyn Views School we have a range of different Therapists that make up our Allied Health Team.
-With a full time Allied Health Assistant, and Occupational Therapist, along with part time Speech Therapist and Physiotherapist, all aspects of Therapy are covered for our students.
+With a full time Allied Health Assistant, and Occupational Therapist, Speech Therapist and part time Physiotherapist, all aspects of Therapy are covered for our students.

 Occupational Therapy aims to help our students develop independence with activities through their day.
 This is done by breaking down specific activities into parts and helping develop skills to increase their ability to do them.
 Developing a student’s fine and gross motor skills, executive skills such as organisation, timing or checking, regulation and the ability to remain calm when this is needed, sensory such as fixing gaze on an object being used, or adapting their environment can help toward improvement.
 With development, students can learn to partake more successfully in learning including academic skills, social skills, play, fine motor skills such as use of art materials, gross motor skills such as transferring onto a swing safely, self care such as using the toilet, domestic skills such as learning to wash clothes, and skills for the community.
 At school, it aims to enhance each student’s ability to partake in the curriculum as much as possible.